-The region of France offers something different – from beautiful coastlines, towering mountains, beautiful valleys, river gorges and much more.
+Why are family holidays to France so popular?
+Possibly because each region of France offers something different – from beautiful coastlines, towering mountains, beautiful valleys, river gorges and much more.

 France for Families has a wealth of tourist information on each region including the best towns, attractions, vineyards, beaches and kids favourites, as well as practical information on eating out, shopping, weather….
 The vast majority of the places listed have been personally visited by either ourselves or friends and relatives.
 We are continually extending the site content so we welcome feedback of any kind.

 Of course, a holiday to France can be greatly enhanced by a family friendly beach!
 Southern France is always popular, but we can highly recommend the spacious beaches along the north and south coast of Brittany, plus the longs sandy beaches on the West Coast of the Vendee and the Charente.

 2. Fascinating cities

 Here at France for Families we enjoy visiting a different city each time we visit the country, on our way to or from our holiday destination.
 Paris is of course a great centre of culture but other cities have a lot to offer for a day of exploring, including Avignon, Nice, Bordeaux, Lyon, Nice, Cannes, Toulouse and Marseille.

 2. World Heritage Villages

 Did you know that almost 80% of France is mostly countryside, interspersed with pretty little villages?
 Take some time out to visit some of the more well know villages and small towns and discover the architecture and gastronomy (that’s eating out for you and me!).